Three semi trucks lined up, one is yellow, one is green and one is red

 How to pass your DOT inspection

-Using a fleet management system like Geotab can help streamline the DOT inspection process.
-All of your driver and vehicle data in one open platform with an easy-to-use, clear dashboard and reporting system can help make passing your DOT audit a breeze.
+Using a fleet management system like Geotab can help streamline the DOT truck inspection process.
+Your driver and vehicle information is all in one place on a platform with a simple dashboard and reporting system.
+This makes it easier for you to pass your DOT audit.

-Download our DOT Level 1 Preparation Checklist to help get you and your fleet ready for your Level 1 inspection.
+Download our DOT Level 1 Preparation Checklist to help get you and your fleet ready for your Level 1 inspection and avoid DOT inspection violations.

-Learn how Geotab's DOT Compliance Software and mobile apps help simplify your compliance obligations.
+Learn how Geotab's DOT Compliance Software and mobile apps help simplify your compliance to motor carrier safety regulations.

 If you liked this post, let us know!